filamentphp/filament/docs/02-resources.md

 SortCustomers::generateUrl($parameters = [], $absolute = true);
 ```

-To access a custom page, such as a "show" route, you may define a new action for each table:
+To access a custom page, such as a "show" route, from the table, you can define a new action:

 ```php
 use Filament\Resources\Tables\Table;